 CrowdNoise set out to reinvent how fans support college athletes through community-driven funding and engagement.
-But despite a compelling idea, the product lacked a clear value proposition because it was buried beneath an ever-expanding set of features that made it difficult for users to understand, trust, or adopt.
+Despite a compelling idea, the product lacked a clear value proposition because it was buried beneath an ever-expanding set of features that made it difficult for users to understand, trust, or adopt.
 This created an opportunity to refocus the product around a clear, testable foundation and re-architect the app’s UI to better support core user motivations and drive engagement.

 The existing experience attempted to do too much at once.
 Key issues included:

 Rather than iterating on individual features, I stepped back to redefine the product at a systems level using a lean, iterative approach.
-Through rapid concept testing and user conversations, it became clear that the key users (who we defined through collaborative workshops) weren’t looking for more content, they wanted to directly impact and support the athletes and teams they care about.
+Through rapid concept testing and user conversations, it became clear that the key users (who I defined through collaborative workshops) weren’t looking for more content, they wanted to directly impact and support the athletes and teams they care about.

-Next, we defined a simple engagement model—compete → reward → give → repeat—and restructured the product around it.
+Next, I defined a simple engagement model—compete → reward → give → repeat—and restructured the product around it.
 Features were prioritized or removed based on how well they supported this core loop, and the app’s UI and navigation were re-architected to reinforce a single, cohesive experience.

 This shifted the product from a collection of ideas into a focused, testable concept grounded in real user insight.